Power to the People

-To qualify, buildings must have been completed in 2012, be located in the City of Toronto, and have an area greater than 50,000 square feet.
-Noteworthy buildings that do not fit these criteria may be considered by the Pug Awards Advisory Board.
+To qualify, buildings must have been completed in 2013, be located in the City of Toronto, and have an area equal to or greater than 50,000 square feet.
+Noteworthy buildings that do not fit these criteria may be considered by the Pug Awards Advisory Board and Executive Committee.

 To ensure each nominee is given an equal opportunity to present their building to the public, developers and/or architects are asked to supply their own building photography and description for inclusion on the online voting website.
 In the event that developers and/or architects are unable to provide the images, the photos are taken by a photographer appointed by the Pug Awards Executive Committee.
 Interactive images of the buildings with different angles/views are displayed on the new Pug Awards website with a LOVE IT, LIKE IT or HATE IT voting interface.
 A Google Earth map interface allows voters to zoom in to each location and view its position within the city.